DegreeCalc

 Is the College Majors ROI widget free to embed?

 Yes.
-Free for both commercial and non-commercial use — education blogs, news sites, college counselor pages, ed-tech platforms, scholarship aggregators, even paid tutoring services.
-The only requirement is keeping the attribution caption ("Data via DegreeCalc College Majors ROI Ranking") visible below the iframe.
-Removing or hiding the attribution voids the license.
+Free for both commercial and non-commercial use — education blogs, news sites, college counselor pages, ed-tech platforms, scholarship aggregators, and tutoring services.
+Please keep the visible source credit below the iframe so readers can verify the data source.

 Where does the ROI data come from?